unik-name/docs.unikname.network/docs/uns-network-tokens/README.md

 ### UNS token is a protocol token

-UNS token is a protocol token required to run the <uns/>.
+UNS token is a protocol token required to run the <brand name="uns"/>.
 Executing every network operation requires UNS Tokens:
 - to mint and sealed new @uniknames ID, new UNIK
 - to update existing UNIK, eg. transfer ownership
 - to update UNIK registry